John Jerome Myers

 Jill is currently group GM investor relations for the ANZ Bank.
 In a career spanning 16 years she has held senior investor relations and corporate affairs roles with a number of major Australian corporates including AMP, Lend Lease, PBL and David Jones.
 She was inducted as one of six inaugural fellows of AIRA (Australian Investor Relations Association) in 2013.
 Prior to her career in investor relations she worked in strategic marketing roles for 13 years, culminating in a national role with Coles Myer Properties.
 She’s an avid movie goer and reader, passionate about animal welfare and the owner of two incredibly spoilt cavoodles.
 Jill holds a bachelor of business communications from QUT, and joined the MWF Board in May 2014.

 Bob completed a publishing apprenticeship at Hutchinson and Co in London before travelling to Australia in 1962, where he was offered a position at Cassell Australia.
 He joined Penguin Books in Australia in 1971 as an editor, later becoming managing editor.
 Leaving Penguin in 1976, he became publishing director of Thomas Nelson Australia.
 In 1987, Bob sold his independent company Robert Sessions Publishing to Penguin, and rejoined Penguin Australia.
 In 1988 he became publishing director of Penguin Books, and during the last 20 years he has published a wide range of books for adults and children.
-Bob is currently chair of the Course Advisory Committee for the graduate diploma in editing and publishing at RMIT University, and is a board member of the Australian Film Institute, The Australian Book Review and MWF.
+Bob is currently chair of the course advisory committee for the graduate diploma in editing and publishing at RMIT University, and is a board member of the Australian Film Institute, The Australian Book Review and MWF, which he joined in 2013.